gpdowney/lightweightLSAT/docs/how-to-study/syllabus.md

 # Reading

 The LSAT is a demanding text.

-To get more comfortable with demanding texts, read more.
+To get more comfortable with it's demanding language, try reading more.

 This is a list of some demanding books I've enjoyed.